 Since 1988, Janine has been a staple in the APLNJ office.
 She has handled almost all aspects of the organization from fundraising to bookkeeping to outreach to public presentations to overseeing our many programs - a Jack, or Jill, of all trades.
 With an acute sense of purpose, Janine has used her passion, professionalism and dedication to further the mission of APLNJ.

-When not working, Janine enjoys musical theatre, cycling, hiking, camping, canoeing, swimming, dancing, singing and amateur horticulture.
+When not working, Janine enjoys musical theatre and outdoor activities such as cycling, hiking, kyaking and most recently kiteboarding.

 Janine holds a Bachelor of Science from Southern Connecticut State University in Recreation and Leisure, specializing in Community Recreation & Youth Development.
 But life often takes many twists and turns and Janine's epiphany in 1988 set the course for the rest of her life.